Emsella

 Do not engage in heavy exercise or strenuous activities for 24 to 48 hours following your session.

-Be prepared to schedule additional sessions as we provide a series of treatments for Emsella in Littleton, CO.
+Be prepared to schedule additional sessions as we provide a series of treatments for Emsella in Denver, CO.

-With Emsella in Littleton, CO, we can treat the following conditions:
+With Emsella in Denver, CO, we can treat the following conditions:

 Emsella can improve a number of pelvic floor conditions, but it may not be right for everyone.
 We may recommend an alternative treatment if you’re experiencing the following: